What is an SLO?

 Principle Three:

-SLOs and SLO assessment should be connected to the overall culture of the college through the college vision or values statement, program review processes, and college curriculum, planning, and budgeting process.
+SLOs and SLO assessments should be connected to the college’s overall culture through the college vision or values statement, program review processes, and college curriculum, planning, and budgeting process.

 Principle Four: